preservim/vim-markdown/README.md

 -   `g:vim_markdown_follow_anchor`

-    This feature allows the `ge` command to follow named anchors in links of the form `file#anchor` or just `#anchor`, where file may omit the `.md` extension as usual.
+    This feature allows the `gy` command to follow named anchors in links of the form `file#anchor` or just `#anchor`, where file may omit the `.md` extension as usual.
 Two variables control its operation: